Top 1% Frisco & Plano Realtors | Bale Real Estate GroupTop 1% Frisco & Plano Realtors | Bale Real Estate Group

 • Noise during showings

-The goal is not to hide that pets live in the home.
-The goal is to present the home as clean, cared for, and move-in ready.
+The goal is not to hide the fact that pets live in the home.
+The goal is to present the property as clean, carefully maintained, and ready for its next owner.

 Start With a Pre-Listing Appointment

-If you have pets and are thinking about selling in the next 2 to 18 months, a pre-listing appointment can help you understand what buyers may notice before the home goes live.
+If you have pets and are thinking about selling within the next 2 to 18 months, a Pre-Listing Appointment can help you understand what buyers may notice before the home goes on the market.

 During a pre-listing appointment, we may review: